Best Value

-Best Value was government policy in the United Kingdom affecting the provision of public services in England and Wales.
+Best Value was government policy in the United Kingdom affecting the provision of public services in England.
 In Wales, Best Value is known as the Wales Programme for Improvement.
-A statutory duty of Best Value applies in Scotland.
+A statutory duty of Best Value also applies in Scotland.

-Introduction
+Background

 The predecessor to the UK Labour Government's Best Value policy was the Conservative Government's 1980s policy of compulsory competitive tendering (CCT).
-This required public-sector organisations to enable private companies to bid for contracts to deliver public services (such as cleaning, transport, security, and catering) in competition with the public sector's own organisations.
+CCT originated in part with the ideas of Conservative politician Nicholas Ridley, who made "unfavorable" comparisons between the "fat and bloated" local authorities of the United Kingdom and the relatively "slim" contract cities of the United States.
+CCT required public-sector organisations to enable private companies to bid for contracts to deliver certain public services in competition with the public sector's own organisations.
 The idea was to improve services through competition.
-CCT requirements were relaxed upon the election of the Labour government in 1997, but similar concepts were soon promoted by the Labour government through its 'Best Value' policy.
+The Local Government, Planning and Land Act 1980 provided for a tendering requirement in relation to construction and building maintenance work contracts, and the Local Government Act 1988 provided for the following activities to be subject to CCT: